DanDar-Solutions/AIchat-Hackaton-Nest/README.md

 - Save what user has completed
 - Resume where user left off
-- Show timeline: “You finished 3/10 lessons”
+- Show timeline: "You finished 3/10 lessons"

 ---